phaseLineStudios/Operational-Command/docs/game/_index/functions.md

 - [SimWorld::init_world](../scripts/sim/SimWorld/functions/init_world.md) — Initialize world from a scenario and build unit indices.
 - [AmmoSystem::is_critical](../scripts/sim/systems/AmmoSystem/functions/is_critical.md) — True if current/cap <= critical threshold (and > 0).
 - [FuelSystem::is_critical](../scripts/sim/systems/FuelSystem/functions/is_critical.md)
+- [ScenarioUnit::is_dead](../scripts/editors/ScenarioUnit/functions/is_dead.md) — Check if unit is dead.
 - [AmmoSystem::is_empty](../scripts/sim/systems/AmmoSystem/functions/is_empty.md) — True if current ammo is zero.
 - [FuelSystem::is_empty](../scripts/sim/systems/FuelSystem/functions/is_empty.md)
 - [TerrainRender::is_inside_map](../scripts/terrain/TerrainRender/functions/is_inside_map.md) — API to check if position is inside map